atrull/recruiters-filter/README.md

 I don't consider these people spammers per se. ( Sometimes when you don't have a job you'd like to hear from them!! )

+But most of the time you want their mail to go somewhere out of the way like a Jobs folder.

+After all, your Inbox is holy ground for friends and family and nobody else.

-You can use domains.txt raw elsewhere in your own way.
+Feel free to use domains.txt raw, elsewhere, in your own way, or submit patches to create filters for other tech.

 You can see how I build up a little maildrop filter with it via the other files.